Three-tier network architecture featuring high-availability

 The following pages can help in learning more on how to configure ActiveMQ, SolrCloud, and ZooKeeper:

 Tier 3 is comprised of databases.
 This set-up has two Amazon RDS instances deployed in multiple availability zones.
 These instances will have a master-slave set-up.
 In this configuration, only one can read (master) and the other one may only write (slave).
 Two cannot write at the same time because of the possibility of conflicts; the roles need to be segregated to ensure consistency in data.
 In the event that the master RDS instance crashes, the slave RDS instance will be promoted as the master RDS.

 Cloud service providers other than AWS may be used. ↩

 Amazon RDS for relational databases; Amazon EC2 for the NGINX servers, ZooKeeper, Solr, ActiveMQ, and Martini; EFS for file storage. ↩

-Depending on your business needs, one or multiple AWS Regions may be required.
+Depending on your business needs, one or multiple AWS regions may be required.
 This specific set-up assumes regions are independent and do not require interaction with each other.
 Inter-regional data or service sharing is possible although this will require a slightly modified architecture. ↩

-Although not all services may be tied to a specific region or AZ, in which the service is said to be global. ↩
+Not all services may be tied to a specific region or AZ, in which the service is said to be global. ↩

 Although not identical in number. ↩